cionkubes/cion/docs/secrets.md

 EOF
 ```
 # Docker
-In order to add an external docker swarm we need the generate some tls certificates.
-It is important to understand what is going on and treating the generated files correct. *They are equivalent to root access to the machine running the external swarm.* You can find the offical guide on securing the docker deamon [here](https://docs.docker.com/engine/security/https/).
+In order to add an external docker swarm we need to generate tls certificates.
+It is important to understand what is going on and to treat the generated files correctly. *They are equivalent to root access to the machine running the external swarm.* You can find the offical guide on securing the docker daemon [here](https://docs.docker.com/engine/security/https/).

 #### Generate artifacts
 ```bash
 $ mkdir tls-certs && cd tls-certs
 ```

-First we need to generate a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) that we will use to sign our certificates.
+First we need to generate a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) which we will use to sign our certificates.
 Make sure the common name is the DNS name of the external docker swarm (referred to as `$HOST` from now on).

 ```bash
 $ openssl genrsa -aes256 -out ca-key.pem 4096